 Troubled Waters at the Anne & Gordon Samstag Museum of Art

-Janet Laurence is exhibiting as part of Troubled Waters at the Anne & Gordon Samstag Museum of Art.
-Originally exhibited at the University of New South Wales, the exhibition … Continued
+Janet Laurence is featured in Troubled Waters at the Anne & Gordon Samstag Museum of Art.
+Troubled Waters is a UNSW Art & Design exhibition curated by Dr Felicity … Continued

 Janet Laurence is working with the Australian Tapestry Workshop to produce a new commission Listen, to the Sound of Plants.
 The commission is expected to be completed in late February.